List of Ontario by-elections: Causes

-When there is a vacancy, a by-election must be called within six months.
+When there is a vacancy, the writ for a by-election must be issued within six months.
+The writ is issued on a Wednesday, the election date must be a Thursday and must be 29 days after the writ is issued.
 Under amendments to the Election Act approved in 2016, a by-election is no longer required when a vacancy occurs in the 12 months leading up to a fixed general election date.